venanzio/monster/README.md

 *PureStreamEquations* and *MonStreamEquations*: a language to define system of pure stream equations and their interpretation/solution in pure streams and monster, respectively.
 (This is an initial implementation of the work leading to the proof of undecidability by Sattler and Balestrieri.)

-*MonadStream*: Chris' original instance of Monad for monsters.
-Now integrated in MonStreams, so not needed any more.

 *Stream*: library by Swiestra and van Dijk.
 Keep it until we finished generalizing all the functions, then remove it.